What is Carcinomatous Meningitis?

 If left untreated death usually occurs within 2 months.
 Various treatment options include radiation therapy and chemotherapy.
 Optimal treatment includes intrathecal delivery of chemotherapy.
 This involves the injection of chemotherapeutic medication directly into the ventricles within the brain.
 The ventricles are CSF–filled cavities in the center of the brain that bathes the brain and spinal cord.
 Intrathecal administration of chemotherapy is usually performed via insertion of an Ommaya reservoir.
 A small burr hole is used to access the brain.
 A catheter is inserted into the ventricle and connected to an Ommaya reservoir that is secured under the scalp.
 After the surgical procedure, the reservoir can be accessed using a small needle that pierces the scalp and reservoir for access into the ventricles.

 At Princeton Neurological Surgery, Dr. Lipani is a board certified fellowship trained neurosurgeon in New Jersey and specialist in the treatment for carcinomatous meningitis, AKA leptomeningeal carcinomatosis.
-Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth and Mercer Counties for all types of brain cancer.
+Dr. Lipani treats patients from around the world as well as locally from Princeton, New Brunswick, Hopewell, Pennington and communities throughout Somerset, Middlesex, Ocean, Burlington, Monmouth, Morris and Mercer Counties for all types of brain cancer.
 Dr. Lipani offers image guided brain surgery approaches and surgery for the placement of Ommaya reservoir.
 Dr. Lipani also offers the latest in noninvasive radiosurgery procedures for carcinomatous meningitis treatment, tailored to the needs of each patient.
-If you want the very best and latest in brain cancer treatment, or to learn about CyberKnife radiosurgery for noninvasive cancer treatment, call or email us to schedule a consultation at our offices in Hamilton, New Jersey or Bridgewater, New Jersey!
+If you want the very best and latest in brain cancer treatment, or to learn about CyberKnife radiosurgery for noninvasive cancer treatment, call or email us to schedule a consultation at our offices in Hamilton, Bridgewater, or Morristown, New Jersey!

 Many patients needing neurosurgery don’t want to travel far from home to see a specialist in another state.
 With Dr. Lipani, you have multiple carcinomatous meningitis surgery options and never have to leave New Jersey.
 Dr. Lipani makes sure all his patients are well taken care of before and after neurosurgery, making them feel like part of the family.